esphome/esphome-docs/components/lvgl.rst

 ``lvgl.is_paused`` Condition
 ****************************

-This :ref:`Condition <config-condition>` checks if LVGL is in paused state or not.
+This :ref:`condition <config-condition>` checks if LVGL is in paused state or not.

 .. code-block:: yaml